linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Part 01 Introduction/Chapter 03 Interest Rates and Security Valuation.md

 b.
 If the required rate of return on the stock is 15 percent, what should the fair value be four years from today?

-23. You are considering the purchase of a stock that is currently selling at $64 per share.
-You expect the stock to pay $4.50 in dividends next year.
+23. You are considering the purchase of a stock that is currently selling at \$64 per share.
+You expect the stock to pay \$4.50 in dividends next year.
 (LG 3-3) a.
 If dividends are expected to grow at a constant rate of 3 percent per year, what is your expected rate of return on this stock?

 b.
 If dividends are expected to grow at a constant rate of 5 percent per year, what is your expected rate of return on this stock?
 c.
 What do your answers to parts (a) and (b) say about the impact of dividend growth rates on the expected rate of return on stocks?

 24. A stock you are evaluating is expected to experience supernormal growth in dividends of 8 percent over the next six years.
 Following this period, dividends are expected to grow at a constant rate of 3 percent.
 The stock paid a dividend of 5.50 last year and the required rate of return on the stock is 10 percent.
 Calculate the stock's fair present value.
 (LG 3-3)

-25. Ecolap Inc. (ECL) recently paid a  $0.46 dividend.
+25. Ecolap Inc. (ECL) recently paid a  \$0.46 dividend.
 The dividend is expected to grow at a 14.5 percent rate.
-At a current stock price of$ 44.12, what return are shareholders expecting?
+At a current stock price of\$ 44.12, what return are shareholders expecting?
 (LG 3-3)

-26. Paychex Inc. (PAYX) recently paid a $0.84 dividend.
+26. Paychex Inc. (PAYX) recently paid a \$0.84 dividend.
 The dividend is expected to grow at a 15 percent rate.
-At a current stock price of $40.11, what return are shareholders expecting?
+At a current stock price of \$40.11, what return are shareholders expecting?
 (LG 3-3)

 27. Consider a firm with a 9.5 percent growth rate of dividends expected in the future.
 The current year's dividend was 1.32.
 What is the fair present value of the stock if the required rate of return is 13 percent?
 (LG 3-3)

-28. A company recently paid a $0.35 dividend.
+28. A company recently paid a \$0.35 dividend.
 The dividend is expected to grow at a 10.5 percent rate.
-At a current stock price of $24.25, what return are shareholders expecting?
+At a current stock price of \$24.25, what return are shareholders expecting?
 (LG 3-3)

 29. a.
 What is the duration of a two-year bond that pays an annual coupon of 10 percent and has a current yield to maturity of 12 percent?
 Use 1,000 as the face value.
 (LG 3-6) b.
 What is the duration of a two-year zero-coupon bond that is yielding 11.5 percent?
 Use 1,000 as the face value.